1. Home>

 PronounSpanishEnglish

-Yome haya dormidoI have slept
+Yome haya dormidoI have fallen asleep

-te hayas dormidoyou have slept
+te hayas dormidoyou have fallen asleep

-Nosotras / Nosotrosnos hayamos dormidowe have slept
+Nosotras / Nosotrosnos hayamos dormidowe have fallen asleep

 Or use our app: